Jul 26, 2026

 "Or look at Ghana.
 It was a British colony until 1957.
 Yesterday, the former British colonial team couldn't score against Ghana's team.
 That's an insult in itself."

-"So what?" he asks with a tinge of visible frustration in his voice, indicating maybe he is not convinced.
+"So what?" he asks with a tinge of visible uncertainty in his voice, indicating maybe he is not convinced.

 "The humiliation of the former colonial power is a kind of revenge."